 I let my second steep of this tea cool to room temperature before drinking it and I noticed that I was able to pick out the tart sour cherry notes much easier.
 The smoky flavor was still present, but not nearly as strong and the tea not nearly as astringent as the first steep.
 I find that I enjoyed it much more this way.
 I'm rather curious how this would taste lightly sweetened and served over ice.
 I think I'll save my second package from the box and try it once the weather warms up a bit.

 All in all I'm very impressed with the unique offerings in my first Steepster Select box and can't wait to try the rest.
 Keep your eyes peeled on Steepster for the reviews of the other 4 teas that were available in the December box.
 If you haven't signed up for Steepster Select yet you can get $10 off when you subscribe the cost is $24.95 per month before the discount and you can easily cancel at any time.

 Would I order this again?
 Possibly.
 Even thought I really enjoyed the unique aspects to this tea I don't feel that this is something I would drink often.
 I would really need to be in a particular mood for it.

-This posts contains referral links.
+This post contains my Steepster affiliate links.
 I try to keep advertising unobtrusive and to a minimum in order to provide you with the best experience possible.
-Please keep in mind that this is a necessary evil to cover my expenses in running this blog so I can continue to provide you with quality content.
+Purchases made through these links provide me with a small income and ensure I can continue providing you with quality content.